RIKEN-RCCS/lens3/v2/doc/design.md

 specifies an administrator access for a backend instance.
 "manager_pid" is unused.

-An __mx:mux-endpoint__ entry is a Lens3-Mux description that is a
+An __mx:mux-endpoint__ entry is a Multiplexer description that is a
 record: {"mux_ep", "start_time", "modification_time"}.
 A key is
-an endpoint of a Lens3-Mux (a host:port string).
+an endpoint of a Multiplexer (a host:port string).
 The content has no particular use.
-A start-time is a time Lens3-Mux started.
+A start-time is a time Multiplexer started.
 A modification-time is a time the record is refreshed.

 ### Routing-Table (DB=3)